kalamara/nacs/README.md

-# NaCl
+# NACS

-(Sodium Chloride)
-Not another Configuration Library
+Not another Configuration System

 libNacl is a C library for managing configuration files.